parabix/parabix-devel-mirror/README-radicalgrep.md

 # README-radicalgrep

-Radical Grep is a tool built off of the icgrep.
+Radical Grep is a tool built off of icgrep.
 It searches for the given Chinese radicals, and returns the sentence(s) that correspond with the input.
 Note that radicals will be processed according to the Kangxi Radical-Stroke indices.

 ## **Introduction**